Lake Tahoe, Lists, Hiking Trails Kevin Lake Tahoe, Lists, Hiking Trails Kevin

 4) Pyramid Lake

-If you’re an avid fisherman, chances are good that you’ve at least heard of Pyramid Lake.
-Located on Paiute Tribe land and not too far from Reno, this beautiful desert lake is home to some of the best fishing in the state.
+If you’re an avid fisherman, there’s a good chance you’ve at least heard of Pyramid Lake.
+Located on Paiute Tribe land, and not very far from Reno and Carson City, this beautiful desert lake is home to some of the best fishing in the state.

 5) Sand Mountain Recreation Area